prompt-toolkit/python-prompt-toolkit/README.rst

 - Reverse and forward incremental search
 - Both Python 3 and Python 2.7 support
 - Works well with Unicode double width characters.
 (Chinese input.)

+Limitations:

+- Only for vt100-compatible terminals.
+(Actually, all terminals in OS X and Linux systems are VT100 compatible the days, so that should not be an issue.
+  There is no Windows support, however.)

 Installation